U.S. Route 13 in Virginia: Northampton County

-The road curves northeast before turning back to the north-northeast as it reaches the community of Machipongo, where it begins to run closely parallel to the inactive railroad line to the east of the road.
-US 13 continues alongside the inactive railroad tracks through farms and woods with some homes.
+The road curves northeast before turning back to the north-northeast as it reaches the community of Machipongo, where it begins to run closely parallel to the abandoned railroad line to the east of the road.
+US 13 continues alongside the abandoned railroad tracks through farms and woods with some homes.
 The route reaches the community of Birdsnest, where it crosses SR 620.
 The road runs through more rural land before it enters the town of Nassawadox, where it heads near homes and some businesses and comes to intersections with SR 609 and SR 606.
 US 13 leaves Nassawadox and runs through wooded areas with some farm fields and development.
-South of the town of Exmore, the route comes to an intersection with the southern terminus of US 13 Bus., which heads northeast alongside the inactive railroad tracks into Exmore while US 13 curves north to bypass the town to the west.
+South of the town of Exmore, the route comes to an intersection with the southern terminus of US 13 Bus., which heads northeast alongside the abandoned railroad tracks into Exmore while US 13 curves north to bypass the town to the west.
 The road heads past businesses with some fields and woods and reaches an intersection with SR 183.
 From here, US 13 curves northeast and crosses SR 178, where it turns east and runs between woodland to the north and businesses to the south.
 The route comes to the northern terminus of US 13 Bus. and curves northeast into woods.